upamanyudas/upamanyudas.github.io/_case_studies/re-envisioning-ticketing.md

 **We were sitting on the country's largest opinion set about films.** More user ratings than the two best-known international review sites put together, on some titles.
 That number moved box office, and we were using it as a decoration on a listing page.
 {: .cs-body-text}

-**And the forty million.** We called them non-bookers and dreamers, which sounds dismissive and wasn't — a dreamer is someone who wants the Friday show and can't justify it this week.
+**And the forty million.** We called them non-bookers and dreamers, someone who wants the Friday show and can't justify it this week.
 We had the stars, the comedians, the sportspeople and the production houses on speed dial.
 We had every lever needed to keep those people around.
 {: .cs-body-text}
 </div>